sPrizio/bluebell/greenhouse/README.md

 - (0.1.8) : Accounts that have not been traded on for 1 calendar year should be marked as inactive (use a cronjob for this)
 ---

-- **0.1.1** : (Upcoming) Refactor controller endpoints to use pojo's instead of Maps for Request Objects
-    - May need to look into something like OpenApi for generating classes

 ### Version History
 - **0.0.1** : Basic data modeling & Trade Import feature.
 Allows users with multiple trading accounts to import trades into their accounts from supported brokers.
 - **0.0.2** : API Controller Authentication